chakra-ui/panda/website/pages/docs/theming/tokens.md

 }
 ```

-> Radii tokens are typically used in `border-radius` property.

 ### Shadows

 Shadow tokens represent the shadow of an element.
 Its value is defined as single or multiple values containing a